-Canon G7 X versus Panasonic LX10
+Canon G7 X vs Panasonic LX10

 The physical size and weight of the Canon G7 X and the Panasonic LX10 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.